APGE vs Pronto Power

 Only One Skips the Credit Check

-Pronto Power has prepaid—no credit check, no deposit.
+Pronto Power doesn't run your credit and offers prepaid.
 APGE runs your credit and might want $200-400 upfront.

 Category Breakdown

-Pronto Power skips the credit check.
-APGE might want $200-400 upfront.
+Pronto Power skips the credit check entirely.
+APGE runs your credit and might want $200-400 upfront.

 Rates change constantly.
 Check ComparePower with your actual usage.